-Last week was heavy—to say the least—for many people, in many parts of the world.
-In stark (and ironic) contrast, we celebrated World Kindness Day on November 13, a “global celebration dedicated to paying-it-forward” in the name of cultural connectivity, respect, appreciation and solidarity.
+On November 13 we celebrated World Kindness Day, a “global celebration dedicated to paying-it-forward” in the name of cultural connectivity, respect, appreciation and solidarity.
 Now is a time more than ever to seek diverse perspectives and be kind and open-minded toward all people, no matter how dissimilar.

 Here at AFAR, we wanted to take some time to reflect on the most generous help we’ve ever received from a stranger abroad, in hopes that these stories will remind us—and our entire AFAR community—that there is still plenty of humility out there, and that in the end, it’s our differences that make this world a vibrant place.

 “When I was in Cairo, while trying to find a street address in a quiet neighborhood, I found myself walking in circles amidst a web of crisscrossing streets.
 A middle-aged Egyptian man noticed my confusion and approached me, offering (in very broken English) to help.
 He not only pointed me in the right direction—he walked alongside me until I reached my destination to make sure I found it.”—Jill Greenwood, Director of AFAR Experiences

 “The first time I arrived in Rio de Janeiro, Brazil, I decided to take a local bus from the airport to my hostel.
 I obviously looked extremely lost and completely out of place, because a young woman came up to me and asked me where I was headed.
 When I told her, she replied, ‘Come with me.’
 She took my hand, led me off the bus, waited with me until another bus came, and went with me all the way across the city to the correct stop.
 She was headed to work that morning and spent at least an extra hour of her morning commute to make sure I made it to where I needed to be and made it there safely.”—Tara Guertin, Director of Photography